crystallabs/virtualtime/README.md

 # Introduction

-Think of class `VirtualTime` as of a very flexible time specification against which Crystal's `Time` instances can be matched.
+Think of class `VirtualTime` as of a very flexible time specification against which Crystal's `Time` instances and other `VirtualTime`s can be matched.

 Crystal's `struct Time` has all its fields (year, month, day, hour, minute, second, nanosecond) set to a specific numeric value.
 Even if some of its fields aren't required in the constructor,